project-forth-works/project-forth-works/Programming-Pearls/day-of-the-week/README.md

 Line 30 gives the name `(MESES)` to the sequence (start address of the string representing the sequence).
 Line 31 and 32 use `M,` to store two parts of the string.
 Both lines parse a quote (") terminated string and then lay it down in the dictionary.
-For systems that require aligned disctionary addresses the `ALIGN` in line 33 pads the dictionary so `HERE` will be a cell aligned address.
+For systems that require aligned dictionary addresses the `ALIGN` in line 33 pads the dictionary so `HERE` will be a cell aligned address.

 The definition of `.MES` (line 34-37) is similar to `.DAY` (line 17-23) only that indices n for months go from 1 to 12 (not 0 to 7 as before).
-Also spanish month names do not have a common ending, so the element string is all that is displayd (no "day ").
+Also Spanish month names do not have a common ending, so the element string is all that is displayed (no "day ").

 ## Summary